mvolkmann/blog/src/prolog.md

 % output is [2, 4, 6]
 ```

-The `reverse` function creates a new list containing
+The `reverse` predicate creates a new list containing
 all the values in a given list in reverse order.
 For example: